 Catch loose hair before it goes down the drain.
 There are many hair clog prevention gadgets on the market to help make this job more manageable.

 6. Use Enzyme, Rather Than Chemical, Drain Cleaners

 Even the most attentive homeowners experience clogged drains and turn to chemical drain cleaners.
 You may not realize the potential damage these chemicals can do to your plumbing system.
 Always use an enzyme-based drain cleaner.
 They do the job just as effectively as chemicals, and they are environmentally friendly.

 Have You Suffered A Sewage Backup?

 Call a plumber if you're seeing signs of a sewage backup you don't know how to resolve.
 But if a backup already happened, get in touch right away.
-The trauma of a sewage overflow is disgusting and alarming.
+The trauma of a sewage overflow and flood damage is disgusting and alarming.
 But we'll fix the problem, and restore your home to a safe, healthy environment.

 Arizona Total Home Restoration provides professional sewage cleanup to include an evaluation of safety and health concerns, identifying the source of the sewage backup, water damage cleanup (plus disinfect and deodorize), air quality testing, and reconstruction as needed.